AyorindeTayo/MLflow-databricks-logging/README.md

 - Sign in to the Azure cloud account with administrative privileges.
 - Create Azure Databricks workspace
 - from Microsoft Azure Databricks open the notebook
-- install the MLflow library from PyPI
+- If you are using a cluster running Databricks Runtime, you must install the MLflow library from PyPI
 ```
 pip install MLflow
 ```